shlomif/shlomif-tech-diary/static-site-generators--despair.md

-Nowadays, with the advent of [Jekyll](https://en.wikipedia.org/wiki/Jekyll_%28software%29) and other popular SSGs, many clueful web-developers are more informed about them, but OTOH, someone recently argued that Jekyll was the only valid alternative to server-side PHP, and not SSG in general.
+Nowadays, with the advent of [Jekyll](https://en.wikipedia.org/wiki/Jekyll_%28software%29) and other popular SSGs, many clueful web-developers are more informed about them.
+On the other hand, someone recently argued that Jekyll was the only valid alternative to server-side PHP, and not SSG in general.

 ## Recent developments